MaliosDark/rotelyx-chat/README.md

    web/rotelyx/
 ```

+A stale copy is worth catching early, because it does not announce itself: the
+old build loads and pairs, and only fails when it tries to talk to a client on
+the current message path.

+Two things make that visible rather than silent.
+The bridge in
-The bridge in `web/rotelyx_bridge.js` and the bindings in
+`web/rotelyx_bridge.js` and the bindings in `lib/rotelyx/rotelyx_wasm.dart` name
-`lib/rotelyx/rotelyx_wasm.dart` name every method they use, so a removed export
+every method they use, so a removed export is a missing-method error.
+And
-surfaces as a missing-method error rather than as silence.
+`tool/dev/build-web.sh` refuses to register a service worker, so a browser never
+answers from a build it cached.

 ## Testing